Easy Cinnamon Cassava Flour Pancakes

 Fall is in the air, and that means my local grocery store has placed the bins of cinnamon-orange pinecone wreaths out front for our olfactory enjoyment.
 I don’t know what kind of psychology they are pulling, but it’s working, because I want cinnamon everything.

 This past weekend, I made really easy cinnamon pancakes with cassava flour.
 They were light, fluffy, delicious, and they didn’t burn–everything you could hope for in a pancake.

 This post contains affiliate links.
 Read my disclosure policyƒ for more information.

 What You Need

-These pancakes require a good brand of cassava flour.
-You can read about cassava flour and how it compares to the other lectin free Plant Paradox flours in this post series.
-My favorite brand I personally use–and the one I recommend for every recipe–has the best consistency and texture of any cassava flour I’ve tried, plus you can order it through Amazon Prime.
+These pancakes require a fine-ground cassava flour made from young roots.
+My favorite brand I personally use–and the one I recommend for every recipe–has the best consistency and texture of any cassava flour I’ve tried.
+It’s available on Amazon Prime and Thrive Market.

 Monk Fruit Sweetener